wushouhe/cosmos-sdk/docs/spec/staking/definitions and examples.md

   validator (TODO: add link to Validator definition))
 * Validator - a candidate that is currently selected among a set of candidates to be able to sign protocol messages in the Tendermint consensus protocol
-* Delegator - an Atom holder that has bonded any of its Atoms by delegating them to a validator (or a candidate)
+* Delegator - an Atom holder that has bonded some of its Atoms by delegating them to a validator (or a candidate)
 * Bonding Atoms - a process of locking Atoms in a bond deposit (putting Atoms under protocol control).
 Atoms are always bonded through a validator (or candidate) process.
-Bonded atoms can be slashed (burned) in case a validator process misbehaves (does not behave according to a protocol specification).
+Bonded atoms can be slashed (burned) in case a validator process misbehaves (does not behave according to the protocol specification).
-  An Atom holder can regain access to its bonded Atoms (if they are not slashed in the meantime), i.e., they can be moved to its account,  after the Unbonding period has expired.
+  Atom holders can regain access to their bonded Atoms if they have not been slashed by waiting an Unbonding period.
 * Unbonding period - a period of time after which Atom holder gains access to its bonded Atoms (they can be withdrawn to a user account) or they can be re-delegated.
-* Inflationary provisions - inflation is a process of increasing Atom supply.
+* Inflationary provisions - inflation is the process of increasing the Atom supply.
-  Atoms are being created in the process of (Cosmos Hub) blocks creation.
+  Atoms are periodically created on the Cosmos Hub and issued to bonded Atom holders.
-  Owners of bonded atoms are rewarded for securing network with inflationary provisions proportional to their bonded Atom share.
+  The goal of inflation is to incentize most of the Atoms in existence to be bonded.
 * Transaction fees - transaction fee is a fee that is included in a Cosmsos Hub transaction.
 The fees are collected by the current validator set and distributed among validators and delegators in proportion to their bonded